Operation Flashpoint: Operation Flashpoint: Dragon Rising (2009)

 Dragon Rising takes place on a fictional island named Skira, in May 2011.
 After the global economic crisis causes mass unemployment and political destabilization in China, the PLA seize control of Skira and the vast, newly discovered reservoir of oil there, from the Russian Federation.
 Peace talks prove useless as both combatants lay claim to Skira due to previous ownership of it.
 The situation deteriorates quickly and China begins to fortify its northern provinces in anticipation of armed conflict with Russia.
 Russia, already countering the PLA on the Chinese mainland, calls to the United States of America to retake Skira from the Chinese.
 Bound by treaty arrangements made after the end of the Cold War, America agrees and the two biggest armies in the world begin to clash on the island.
 Dragon Rising was released for both PC and consoles, with the PC version including map editors and larger multiplayer games.

+Bohemia Interactive disputed that Codemasters had made the true Operation Flashpoint sequel because although Codemasters owned the publishing rights to the Operation Flashpoint name, they did not own the publishing rights to any of the intellectual property in the game which was all owned by Bohemia Interactive.
+Bohemia Interactive had already started their own spiritual sequel to Operation Flashpoint with the Arma series in 2006.